MannyP31/100-days-of-code/log.md

 15.(May 2, 2021)-DAY 15 OF 100 DAYS OF CODE !🖤(#100DaysOfCode)

 I am currently working on my portfolio website using html , css and js.
 That is too clumsy but fun indeed.
-Lot more changes to accomodate yet !
+Lot more changes to accomodate yet

+16.(May 3, 2021)-DAY 16 OF 100 DAYS OF CODE !🖤(#100DaysOfCode)

+Tried making another simple portfolio website that required the implementation of bootstrap.